cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ### Loop unrolling preconditions

+A list iteration loop can be always unrolled, if there's enough instruction space left.

-In general, loop unrolling can be performed when Mindcode can determine the loop has a certain fixed number of iterations and can infer other properties of the loop, such as a variable that controls the loop iterations.
+For other loops, unrolling can generally be performed when Mindcode can determine the loop has a certain fixed number of iterations and can infer other properties of the loop, such as a variable that controls the loop iterations.
 A loop should be eligible for the unrolling when the following conditions are met:

 * The loop is controlled by a single, non-global variable: the loop condition must consist of a variable which is modified inside a loop, and a constant or an effectively constant variable.
 Loops based on global variables cannot